Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the

 According to the Montessus de Ballore theorem~\cite{Montessus:1902} this sequence of Pad\'e approximants can be used to reach the next continuous Riemann sheet of an amplitude, which is where resonance poles exist \cite{Masjuan:2013jha,Masjuan:2014psa,Caprini:2016uxy,Pelaez:2016klv}.
-Notice again that these Padés do not assume any model relation between the pole position and residue, so that there is way less model dependence when extracting resonances with this method.
+Notice again that these Padés do not assume any model relationship between the pole position and residue, so that there is way less model dependence when extracting resonances with this method.

 For simplicity, in this section we focus on the extraction of isolated resonances, although more resonances can be included in a straightforward way~\cite{Pelaez:2016klv}.
-For isolated poles the denominator $R_M(s,s_0)$ should be of order 1, and thus the Padé approximant is defined as:
+For isolated poles, the denominator $R_M(s,s_0)$ should be of first degree, and thus the Padé approximant is defined as:

 If one expands the amplitude as a Taylor expansion in the real axis around $s_0$ then the constants $a_n=\frac{1}{n!}F^{(n)}(s_0)$ are given by the $n^{th}$ derivative of the amplitude.
 Therefore the pole and residue read